Here we consider the application of history in predicting outcomes. Can you invest in these predictions?

 • New Model Navy-this was arguably the more remarkable consequence of the Civil War.
 It laid the foundation of meritocracy in Britain.
 The Navy needed a plethora of technical skills.
 If you showed ability as a midshipman or even as a sailor, you would make it to Captain from the deck.

 • Political Parties: The first Tory Party dates from the Civil War- gradually emerging as a movement from a reaction to the excesses of the reformers.
 The Whigs were the more dominant Parliamentary cohort emerging from the Civil War.
 The issue which led to political demarcation was the Restoration.
-The former group had more sympathy with the Jacobites and the latter with the strict enforcement of a constitutional monarchy.
+The former group had more sympathy with the Jacobites and the latter with the strict enforcement of a constitutional monarchy. - 2 Brexit: i The full future impact of Brexit is an unknown, but a few of the following points should be considered:

 • The creation of The National Lottery under Sir John Major led to strategic investment in areas such as UK Sport (founded 1997), and subsequently, some amazing sporting results.
 The emergence of a new national energy was manifest by Gold Medal tables.
 UK Sport picked up the baton after GB garnered a paltry single GB Gold medal in 1996: